zzzprojects/docs/dapper-tutorial.net/pages/third-party-libraries/dapper-simplesave.md

 ## Limitations
 Current limitations:
-- Convention based mapping are not supported, and you will need to decorate your domain classes with attributes.
+- Convention-based mapping is not supported, and you will need to decorate your domain classes with attributes.
 - Currently, only **integer**, **long**, and **GUID** primary keys are supported.
 - In all your domain classes, a primary key property should be marked with a [PrimaryKey] attribute.